lopezelpesado/initial-learning/README.md

 #### 12/2/21

 1. First workshop yesterday was great, can't wait for the next one and to start working with everyone!
 For now, I will continue revising HTML and CSS on freeCodeCamp and try some projects on there too.
 Gregor mentioned not copying and pasting code but typing it out to aid learning so I will try and do that.

 2. More padding, gunna try and set all the padding manually

+3. Margins now, hopefully I can make the author bit look better with some margins, maybe if I put the text in a div separate to the box itself